au-research/your-first-step-to-fair-archived/README.md

 # OAWeek2020

-These workshop are being delivered during OA week 2020
+These workshops are being delivered during OA week 2020

 The material is open and shareable under a CC-BY licence. (with the exception of any third party logos)